utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 - Argument 1 - 0 (lower), 1 (upper)
 - Argument 2 - Current (12 bits, in ADC format)

+Erase All Memory
+^^^^^^^^^^^^^^^^

+The satellite erases all flash memory on all 3 chips (sets every byte to 0xFF, i.e. all 1's).
+This would generally be used when changing the satellite's current block number, allowing it to rewrite to addresses that were previously written to.

+BE VERY CAREFUL WITH THIS!!

+- Message type - 0x19

 Ideas for Future Commands
 -------------------------